Z4kSec/Z4kSec.github.io/_posts/Tools/2022-08-19-masky-release-v0.0.3.md

 ## Putting it all together

-We we now have all the elements in our hands!
+We now have all the elements in our hands!
 Based on all of these notions, I developed a tool called Masky that automates this process and works like Lsassy does.
 This tool is composed of a Python part running on the attacker's system and an executable agent in C# deployed on targeted systems.

 The following schema describes the implemented steps for a targeted host.